- Smartwool’s Merino Sport Ultralight Hoodie is a truly ultralight merino hoodie for hot weather.

 If you’re thinking about this sun hoodie for a long thru-hike like the PCT, you might need to ship yourself a fresh one partway through.
-And if you’re using it closer to home, I’d recommend washing it gently and not too often if you want it to last.
+If you’re using it closer to home I’d recommend washing it gently and not too often if you want it to last.

-The light colors also have a tendency to pick up dirt that doesn’t wash out.
+The light colors have a tendency to pick up dirt that doesn’t wash out.
 Mine became discolored with dirt and sweat stains in just a week or two.
-Granted I really put it to the test!
-During a month of biking and camping in Central Asia my shirt saw only a handful of sink and river rinses and not a single washing machine.
-By the end it looked so grubby I was embarrassed to wear it on the plane home.
+Granted I put it through a lot on that trip, but by the end it looked so grubby I was embarrassed to wear it on the plane home.
 By comparison, I’ve worn the Ridge Merino Solstice Hoodie for a month of similarly uncivilized bikepacking and found it much less prone to dirt stains.

 If not for the dirt issue I think the longevity would be acceptable for such a lightweight shirt.
-I’m going to try a darker color next time and see if that hides the dirt better.
+Fortunately the dark blue color I’m testing now is much less prone to stains.

 Price and Value